willdurand/Hateoas/index.md

 #### Adding New Serializers

-For JSON related formats, you must implement the `JsonSerializerInterface` interface, and for XML related formats, you must implement the `XmlSerializerInterface`.
-Both interfaces describe two methods to serialize **links** and **embedded** relations.
+You must implement the `SerializerInterface` that describes two methods to serialize **links** and **embedded** relations.

 ### The HateoasBuilder